Light output, Case studies and other Benefits

 Hard Evidence - Success Stories From Around the World

 Energy efficiency, long maintenance free life span and safety are three important drivers for LED tube lights at myledlightingguide.com (MLLG).
-Here a few stories of businesses from around the world that have benefitted by opting for LED tube lights
+Here a few stories of businesses from around the world that have benefited by opting for LED tube lights

 b) Belki, a Belgian poultry company installed 30 LED tube lights in their cold storage.
 The performance at -22 degree Fahrenheit is exemplary and energy consumption is only 18 watts per tube.
 Belki has only a two-hour window in which it can maintain lights as the work area is occupied 20 hours a day.
 Low maintenance LED tubes are a boon for them.
 At the time of writing, they were planning to replace 900 T8 fluorescent tubes with LED tube lights.

 c) SOS Print + Media – replaced 484 fluorescent lights with LED tubes in their warehouse.
-They reduced their CO2 emissions by 149 tons per annum and saved $25,184 every year in electricity cost and maintenance bills.
+They reduced their CO2 emissions by 149 tons per annul and saved $25,184 every year in electricity cost and maintenance bills.
 ROI – under 2 years.

 d) Strata Committee of the Avanti building at 90 George Street, Hornsby, NSW Australia - 900 Fluorescent tube lights replaced by LED tube lights.
 Annual carbon emissions reduced by 312.5 Tons per year and expected savings of $57,931 per year.

 e) Supermarket in Lyon – Replaced 40 watt fluorescent lights with LED tube lights.
-40 tube lights replaced in the initial trial yielded annual energy savings of $ 894 and maintenance savings of $ 1000 per annum.
+40 tube lights replaced in the initial trial yielded annual energy savings of $ 894 and maintenance savings of $ 1000 per annul.
 The break even for the project on the back of energy savings alone was 1.8 years and less than one year when both energy and maintenance savings were factored in.

 f) Underground parking area in China – installed 100, 15-watt LED tube lights and achieved annual savings of $ 3574 in energy costs alone.